Today I would like to list some of the pros and cons of staying at home.

 - Rent is cheap!
 If you’re parents do not want you to pay for your stay then you can save up the money you would use for rent and utilities.
 Save it for the down payment on your first home, save it for spending on college classes, or spend it on pizza delivery and the latest video games (you may even be able to afford to upgrade your head set!)

 - Safety.
 Living with your parents can be somewhat safer then living on your own.
 When I hear a strange noise in the middle of the night, I know that I am not the only person in the home, meaning; if our house in being invaded by an army of rabid chipmunks then I will not be nearly as outnumbered as if I was on my own.
+Living on your own can be just as safe as living with your parents depending on your level of maturity.
+Of course if I was 12 then living on my own wouldn't necessarily be the safest option.

 - Accountability.
 Living at home provides an easy system of accountability.
 It’s simple to be accountable to your parents and siblings.
 But if you are out on your own it takes a little more work to set up an accountability system but it is doable.